zudello/zudello-knowledge-base/Internal/zudello-writing-guide.md

 Use Title Case for:

-- Headers (modules and submodules)
+- Headers (modules, submodules, and modals/pop-ups)
 - Sidebars
 - Toolbars
 - Section Titles